 Data archival will come to the rescue.

 In today’s data-driven world, organisations are generating and accumulating massive amounts of data at an unprecedented rate.
 With the country’s digital infrastructure being extremely robust owing to the India stack, the next wave of innovation must enhance the existing solution.
 Suppose the presence of fintech is driven by access.
-In that case, the future of it will be rooted in prediction, whether it is data-driven decision-making for product development or creating more tailored and relevant offerings via behaviour analysis.
+In that case, the future will be rooted in prediction, whether it is data-driven decision-making for product development or creating more tailored and relevant offerings via behaviour analysis.
 Fintech companies must continue harnessing data’s power to predict customer needs, anticipate market trends, and make informed decisions.
 This data-driven evolution will undoubtedly shape the future of fintech in India within the $200 billion market size.
 As data volumes continue to grow, it becomes increasingly essential for businesses to implement effective data management strategies, including data archival.

 Data archival involves systematically storing and preserving data that is no longer actively used but may still hold value for compliance, historical analysis, or future reference.
 In this blog post, we will explore the importance of data archival and highlight best practices for implementing a successful data archival strategy.